geeofree/geeofree/src/notes/php/5-Classes.md

 The precedence of overriden attributes in a child class are as follows:

-1. Child class overrides,
+1. Child class
-2. Trait overrides,
+2. Trait
-3. Parent class overrides.
+3. Parent class

 ### Conflict Resolution